-Sometimes, it is easier to tell children what to do than it is to guide them in making a choice.
-However, teens and young adults may fail to make good choices because they have always depended on others to make decisions for them.
+For teachers and parents, it is easier to tell children what to do than to guide them in making a choice.
+However, this approach creates teens and young adults who fail to make good choices, because they have always depended on others to make decisions for them.

-Children cannot control many situations in their life: where they attend school, the people in their families, and the financial circumstances of their homes.
-However, there are many choices they can make if the adults in their lives will allow them to do so.
-If you teach a child in the early years of life to make simple choices, he or she will find it easier to make good choices as a teen or an adult.
-Children need to practice making choices throughout childhood, experiencing the consequences of wrong choices, and enjoying the self-esteem that comes from experiencing the results of good choices.
+There are so many things children cannot control in life: where they attend school, the people in their families, and the financial circumstances of their homes.
+However, there are many choices they can make if adults allow them to do so.
+If you instruct a child in the early years of life to make simple choices, he or she will find it easier to make good choices as a teen or an adult.
+Children need to practice making choices throughout childhood, experiencing the consequences of wrong choices and enjoying the self-esteem that comes from experiencing the results of good choices.